CRI 100/Introduction to Criminology (1 course unit)

 CRI 202/Penology (1 course unit)

 This course examines the competing rationales of punishment.
 It traces how the concept of punishment has evolved over time from ancient forms of punishment to present day incarceration.
-Special topics such as female inmates will be explored.
+Special topics such as incarcerated women will be explored.
 Amendments to the United States Constitution and decisions from the United States Supreme Court relevant to correctional issues will be carefully examined.
 Finally, there will also be an exploration of the various forms of community corrections (e.g., probation, parole, residential programs, day reporting centers, etc.) and how they fit into a correctional continuum and the issues surrounding the use of the community corrections resources.

 CRI 205/Criminology (1 course unit)

 This course provides a general introduction to the study of criminal behavior from an interdisciplinary perspective.
 The history of criminology as a discipline will be examined.
 Criminological theories of crime and criminality from classical theories to modern developmental theories will be carefully examined.
 Students will learn to review and interpret various data sources from the Uniform Crime Reports, the National Crime Victimization Survey, and self-reports.

 CRI 210/Principles of Forensic Science (1 course unit)

 An overview of the process of criminal investigations and the scientific and technical methods used to analyze evidence.
 The focus is on recognition, collection, preservation and analysis of physical evidence.
 Students will be presented with various criminalistic techniques utilized in the analysis of evidence from a non-science major perspective with the presumption that students do not have technical backgrounds (i.e., chemistry, biology and/or physics).

 CRI 215/Data Management and Analysis (1 course unit)